 It’s the second time Lanthimos has worked with Farrell after 2015’s The Lobster, a satirical black comedy about relationships.

-He said: ‘Yeah, currently he’s my muse.
+Speaking at BFI London Film Festival, he said: ‘Yeah, currently he’s my muse.
 I don’t know when that [took] effect but we just enjoy working together on The Lobster.
 It just felt like a natural step forward to work together on this one too, which was a much more complex role for him.

 ‘It’s always great to build relationships with someone who’s not only a great actor but a great human being.’